How to Build Layered Defensibility with a Tiered Resilience Architecture

 Tier 1

-Host your primary data and applications that are critical to your business operations (elements like core databases and application services, along with their defined dependencies).
+Host your primary data and applications that are critical to your business operations on this tier (elements like core databases and application services, along with their defined dependencies).
 These will be the primary focus of recovery because when they’re unavailable, neither is your organization’s ability to deliver business services to customers.

 Tier 1 should house three to seven days of SafeMode snapshots.
 Depending on your application’s performance requirements, you could use either FlashArray//X™, FlashArray//XL™, or FlashArray//C™ to create this layer.